From the stage to the office

 BENJ GERSHMAN

 As a philanthropist and advocate at heart, Benj helped establish Heard the World in 2006, a non-profit fund that has donated over $1M dollars to youth and education programs worldwide.
-He also founded Look At Life, an artist collective based in New York City that pioneered leveraging online media contests to help artists secure art exhibitions in real estate developments, hotels, and event venues such as world-renowned Central Park Summerstage.
+He also founded Look At Life, an artist collective based in New York City that pioneered leveraging online media contests to help artists secure art exhibitions in real estate developments, hotels, and event venues.

-Benj also created and hosts the podcast and platform, What Could Be Bad, which elevates and de-stigmatizes mental health conversations through personal story-telling.
-During the first two seasons, he has hosted guests like Flavor Flav, Chef Robert Irvine, Brady Watt, and Noelle Scaggs, and more.
+Benj also created and hosts the podcast, What Could Be Bad, which elevates and de-stigmatizes mental health conversations through personal storytelling.
+Guests have included Flavor Flav, Chef Robert Irvine, Brady Watt, Noelle Scaggs, and more.

 Melissa Doman, MA

-Melissa Doman, MA is an Organizational Psychologist, Former Clinical Mental Health Therapist, Author of Yes, You Can Talk About Mental Health at Work (Here’s Why And How To Do It Really Well), and Founder of The Workplace Mental Health Method™.
+Melissa Doman, MA is an Organizational Psychologist, Former Clinical Mental Health Therapist, Author of Cornered Office: Why We Need To Talk About Leadership Mental Health and Yes, You Can Talk About Mental Health at Work (Here’s Why And How To Do It Really Well), and Founder of The Workplace Mental Health Method™.
 Melissa works with companies across industries around the globe – including clients like Google, Dow Jones, the Orlando City Soccer Club, Microsoft, Salesforce, Siemens, Estée Lauder, & Janssen.

 Melissa has one core goal: to equip companies, individuals, and leaders to have constructive conversations about mental health, team dynamics, and communication in the workplace.
 Her work and book aim to accomplish just that.